luisaleitao/training-material/topics/introduction/tutorials/intro-NGS-analysis/tutorial.md

 >    {: .question}
 > ### :nut_and_bolt: Comment
 >
 > - If you send your sequencing to an external facility, they usually do these verifications and filtering for you, and you have “clean” sequences in the end, but it is always better to check.
-If you need to do this processing yourself, there are many small free programs to do this, such as [cutadapt](https://cutadapt.readthedocs.org/en/stable/).
-You'll also need to know the adaptors that were used in your library preparation (eg. Illumina TruSeq).
+If you need to do this processing yourself, you can also use the *Cutadapt* tool in Galaxy, but you'll also need to know the adaptors that were used in your library preparation (eg. Illumina TruSeq).
 > {: .comment}

 # Mapping the data